cloud-custodian/cloud-custodian/docs/source/azure/configuration/hostingoptions.rst

 - dryrun
 - metrics

-The output directory defaults to `/tmp/<random_uuid>` but you can point it to a Azure Blob Storage container instead, as seen in the following example:
+The default output directory for an Azure Function is ``/tmp/<random_uuid>``.
+The following example shows how to save the output of the policy to an Azure Storage Account instead of in the default Function location.

 .. code-block:: yaml